Updated 4/18/24.

 Get creative with this too.
 Add keywords in alternative image text in order to increase the likelihood of your images showing up in image verticals, and upload crawlable keyword-rich .SRT files with your videos.

-Reviews and social proof are also weighed pretty heavily for most search engines that take them into consideration, and they’re valued even more by the people who see them.
+Reviews and social proof are also weighed pretty heavily by most search engines that take them into consideration, and they’re valued even more by the people who see them.
 Do what you can to get as many reviews as possible in as many places as possible.

 It’s also important to note that while your standard keyword research tools can still provide valuable insight, they may not be quite as valuable for incredibly niched and off-Google verticals.

 The keyword research tools almost exclusively look at Google data to provide keyword information, so it won’t be entirely consistent across all platforms.
-Keep that in mind, especially when writing for incredibly niched sites.
+Keep that in mind, especially when writing for incredibly niche sites.
 The average person (aka me), after all, might Google “Noise coming from car engine” while a more mechanically-inclined person might search for “piston rattling against engine.”

 Understanding how vertical search engines work– both on and off Google– will directly impact your ability to optimize for them.
 When you’re creating content, keep the search verticals that you want to rank for in consideration so that you can put steps in place to make sure that you’ve got everything in place to show up at the top of the SERPs.

 Need some help ranking well in vertical search engines?
-Get in touch with us here to see how we can help you.
+Get in touch with us to see how we can help you.